pyslackers/ansible-role-nginx/README.md

     * `domains`: List of domains serving this site.
     * `template`: Jinja2 template used to generate site configuration (default to `etc/nginx/sites-available/site-available.j2`).
     * `letsencrypt`: Use HTTPS and generate letsencrypt certificate for `domains` (use `staging` for the staging letsencrypt).
-    * `locations`: Dict of custom nginx locations block.
+    * `locations`: List of custom nginx locations block.
         * `location`: Location match.
         * `static`: Configure location as static and use this folder.
         * `websocket`: Configure location for websocket.